biniama/mubs/README.md

 		* Change password
 		* Add new blog entry
 		* Edit a blog entry which they created
+                  Only the user who created the blog entry/post can edit and delete it.
 		* Delete a blog entry which they created
 		* See user profile
 		* Edit user profile